strikergoutham/Anti-Takeover/README.md

 slack_integration = true        #REQUIRED ( values : false / true (case sensitive) )
 slack_Webhook = https://hooks.slack.com/services/yourslackwebhookurl  #REQUIRED if slack_integration is true
 ```
+#### Option Details :
+##### CF_EMAIL - This is the email associated with the cloudflare account.

+##### CF_MonitorSingleAccount -

+                          Values :
+                                    > true
+                                    > false
+                          Description :
+                                    if set to false, one needs to provide cloud flare account ID specifically in ####CF_AccountID for which monitoring is required.
+By default ,                                     its set to true. which monitors all accounts which are associated with the email.
+##### CF_AccountID -

+                          Values: AccountID of the cloudflare which requires monitoring.
+                          Description :
+                                      This needs to be provided if CF_MonitorSIngleAccount is set to true.
+##### Monitor_Mode -
+                          Values:
+                                > 1
+                                > 2
+                          Description :
+                                  if set to '1', for each scan all the dangling/ misconfigured cname results are notified to the user.
+                                  if set to '2', Only newly added cnames which are misconfigured which were not present in previous scans are notified / alerted. ( for base scan /                                   first scan even if value is set to 2, it does a full scan.)

+##### slack_integration -
+                          Values:
+                                > true
+                                > false

+                           Description :
+                                  If value is set to 'true' slack alerts / notifications are trigerred.
+                                  if set to 'false' slack notifications are disabled.

+##### slack_Webhook -
+                          Values : slack web hook URL.

+                          Description : Slack web Hook URL generated for recieving incoming messages from anti-takeover.This is mandatory if slack_integration is set to value                                            'true'.